-In cases where an otherwise highly skilled worker is unable to transport himself to and from a physical office or work location every day, AR glasses would allow him to work remotely and still connect to coworkers in the field or collaborate with professionals all over the world.
-The future of the workplace might be more remote and virtual anyways: A number of companies like Spatial and D6 VR are working on virtual workspaces and, in an early proof of concept for Microsoft's HoloLens Mixed Reality headset, Citi created a virtual trading desk.
-Adjustments employers make today to accommodate employees with disabilities could help the business adapt more quickly to that future.
+In cases where an otherwise highly skilled worker is unable to transport himself to and from a physical office or work location every day, AR glasses would allow him to work remotely and still connect to coworkers around the world.
+The future of the workplace may be more remote and virtual anyways: A number of companies like Spatial and D6 VR are working on virtual workspaces, and Citi - in an early proof of concept for Microsoft's HoloLens - even created a virtual trading desk.
+Adjustments employers make today to accommodate employees with disabilities could help businesses adapt more quickly to virtual work in the future.

-As a training medium, the technology will be crucial for addressing the skilled labor shortage, helping to fill millions of vacant positions in the industrial workforce and reskill workers for new jobs created as AI, automation and other emerging technologies advance.
-Major companies like FedEx and Holiday Inn are already exploring how to replace traditional training programs with VR.
-One day, immersive will be the main method of learning, and those unable to use the technology will be left behind.
+As a training medium, the technology will be crucial for addressing the skilled labor shortage, helping to fill millions of vacant positions in the industrial workforce and reskill employees as AI, automation and other emerging technologies advance in the coming years.
+Big companies like FedEx and Holiday Inn are already experimenting with VR training methods.
+One day, immersive will be the main method of learning.
+Anyone unable to use the technology will be left behind.

-The Dan Marino Foundation, for one, helps young people with autism prepare for job interviews in VR.
-It's a part of a larger initiative between the Foundation and the USC's Institute of Creative Technologies: ViTA (Virtual Interactive Training Agent) can simulate six interview situations with interviewers ranging from friendly to hostile.
+The Dan Marino Foundation, for one, helps young people with autism prepare for job interviews using VR.
+Part of a larger initiative between the Foundation and USC's Institute of Creative Technologies, ViTA (Virtual Interactive Training Agent) can simulate six interview situations with interviewers ranging from friendly to hostile.
 Sitting across the table from a human-like avatar in a typical office setting, students practice answering questions about their skills and experience.
-The solution also tracks user progress in terms of eye contact, body language, engagement and other interviewing skills.
+The solution also tracks user progress in terms of eye contact, body language, engagement, and other key markers.

 The bottom line

-Augmented and virtual reality have the potential to break down physical, geographic and social barriers in the workforce.
-As these technologies become more pervasive in education and the workplace, it will be necessary to either adapt the devices or begin redesigning them.
+Augmented and virtual reality have the potential to break down physical, geographic, and social barriers in the workforce.
+As these technologies become more pervasive in learning and at work, it will be necessary to either adapt the devices or redesign them.
 Accessibility shouldn't be an afterthought.
-With a growing shortage of skilled labor, employers should be thinking outside the box, considering alternative and untapped labor pools, and investing in the most effective technology to train them.
+With a growing shortage of skilled labor, employers should be thinking outside the box, considering alternative, untapped labor pools and investing in the most effective technology to train them.